32 Bad Leadership Qualities and Characteristics & How To Improve Them

 Ethical shortcomings

-Engages in unethical practices that can harm the team and organization.
+Engages in unethical practices that can harm the team, reputation (of individuals and the wider business) and organization.

 Inappropriate delegation

-Assigns tasks without considering team members’ strengths or workloads.
+Assigns tasks without considering team members’ strengths, skills or workloads.

 Lack of communication

-Does not effectively convey expectations, goals, or feedback.
+Does not effectively convey expectations, key information needed to complete tasks, goals, or feedback.

 Lack of support